Acorn Lawn Tennis Club

 In 2025, we raised £3,400 for the Parkinson's Day Centre, Edgware Community Hospital, and Cancer Research UK.

-For 2026, the proposed recipient charities are Alzheimers Research UK and Hatzola (Emergency Ambulance Service).
+For 2026, the recipient charities are Alzheimers Research UK and Hatzola (Emergency Ambulance Service).
+The latter charity attended at our club last year.

 Charity Tournament Photo